 Loeys-Dietz syndrome is a hereditary (autosomal dominant) disease that may resemble Marfan Syndrome.
 Along with vascular form of Ehlers-Danlos syndrome (which attacks blood vessels) and hereditary thoracic aortic aneurysm (HTAD), the disease is included among the hereditary "Marfan-like" diseases.
 Loeys-Dietz syndrome is therefore not one autoimmune" connective tissue disease.
-Genetic testing has revealed several forms (6 different types per 2019).
+Genetic tests have revealed several forms (6 different types as of 2019).
 Many have had family members who died suddenly at a young age.

 - Proper follow-up and surgery if necessary can prevent serious complications and premature death.

 Thus, Loeys-Dietz syndrome is defined as one rare disease.